Good morning and happy Sunday to you!

 And as always, I’m grateful you’re even reading this and spending time with me today so thank you!

-SPEAKING OF HEREOS Here’s me with my Dad and as I shared in last weeks newsletter I get to be with him next weekend and live out my dream of doing absolutely nothing with him all day long except ask him anything and everything I can think of about his life.
+As I shared in last week’s newsletter I get to be with my dad next weekend and live out my dream of doing absolutely nothing with him all day long except ask him anything and everything I can think of about his life.
 I’m sooooo excited.